MSF resumes work in Myanmar state after government ban

 The government ordered the international medical group out of Rakhine in February 2014 after the group said it had treated people it believed were victims of sectarian violence.

-The government denied an attack had taken place and accused MSF of being biased in favour of members of the minority Muslim Rohingya community.
+The government denied an attack had taken place and accused MSF of being biased in favor of members of the minority Muslim Rohingya community.

-Aid groups have drawn the ire of some Buddhists who accuse them of favouring the Rohingya.
-Humanitarian groups reject accusations of bias in favour of Muslims.
+Aid groups have drawn the ire of some Buddhists who accuse them of favoring the Rohingya.
+Humanitarian groups reject accusations of bias in favor of Muslims.

 Almost 140,000 of Myanmar's 1.1 million Rohingya, most of whom of whom are stateless, remain displaced after deadly clashes with Buddhists in Rakhine in 2012.